-Easy-access/easy-out feature (if equipped)
+Easy entry/easy exit feature (if equipped)

 This feature automatically moves the driver's seat backward 5 cm (2 inches) when the key is removed from the ignition cylinder.

 The seat will move 5 cm (2 inches) forward (to the original position) when the key is placed in the ignition cylinder.